MicrosoftDocs/windows-dev-docs/windows-apps-src/launch-resume/create-and-register-a-winmain-background-task.md

 - cppwinrt
 ---

-# Create and register a winmain background task
+# Create and register a winmain COM background task

 > [!TIP]
 > The BackgroundTaskBuilder.SetTaskEntryPointClsid method is available starting in Windows 10, version 2004.